Causal Mediation in Natural Experiments: Causal Mediation (CM)

 The group differences represent the fact that a matching approach gives an average effect on the treated group, which is systematically different from the average effect if selection-on-observables does not hold.
 These terms are a non-parametric framing of the bias from controlling for intermediate outcomes, previously studied only in a linear setting (i.e., bad controls in \citealt{cinelli2024crash}, or M-bias in \citealt{ding2015adjust}).

-The AIE group differences term is longer, because the indirect effect is comprised of the effect of $D_i$ local to $D_i(Z_i)$ compliers.
+The AIE group differences term is longer, because the indirect effect is comprised of the effect of $D_i$ local to $D_i(Z_i)$ switchers.

-It is important to acknowledge the mediator compliers here, because the AIE is the treatment effect going through the $D_i(Z_i)$ channel, thus only refers to individuals pushed into mediator $D_i$ by initial treatment $Z_i$.
+It is important to acknowledge the mediator switchers here, because the AIE is the treatment effect going through the $D_i(Z_i)$ channel, thus only refers to individuals pushed into mediator $D_i$ by initial treatment $Z_i$.
 If we had been using a population average effect for $D_i$ on $Y_i$, then this is losing focus on the definition of the AIE; it is not about the causal effect $D_i$ on $Y_i$, it is about the causal effect $D_i(Z_i)$ on $Y_i$.

-The group difference bias term arises because the selection-on-observables approach assumes that this complier average effect is equal to the population average effect, which does not hold true if the mediator is not ignorable.
-This distinction between average effects and complier average effects in the AIE is skipped over by the ``controlled indirect effect'' definition of \cite{pearl2003direct}.
+The group difference bias term arises because the convention approach to CM assumes the switcher average effect is equal to the population average effect, which does not hold true if the mediator is not quasi-randomly assigned.